krithivasanchandran/OpenStreetMap.Lesbon.Navigate.XMLParser/README.md

 The XML usually consists of Node, Way, Relation –

+###Node:
-Node – The node are points on earth that are represented by Reference ID, longitude , latitude parameters which are essential for the XML parsing .
+The node are points on earth that are represented by Reference ID, longitude , latitude parameters which are essential for the XML parsing .
 The other data is not essential.
 Nodes are used to represent shops, bus stops, benches, and post boxes.
 A node without any tags will always be a sub-element of another element.

 ```
 <node id="2256232444" lat="38.7325109" lon="-9.2087326" version="2" timestamp="2013-11-08T00:55:31Z" changeset="18774798" uid="380552" user="topolusitania"/>